MorganBergen/solidity-kubi/lectures/lecture-0/README.md

 The important utilities related to the Ethereum ecosystem will be provided along with Geth, which is one of the main Ethereum implementations.

+##### Ethereum networks

+Ethereum is an open source platform for building and deploying dApps (distrubuted/decentralized applications).
+Ethereum is a P2P (peer-to-peer) network of computers (also known as nodes) all interconnected and used to store data in the distributed data structure (commonly refered to as a ledger).
+This means that a copy of the ledger is available to each node on the network.
+There are different types of networks that developers can utilize in order to deploy their dApps.
+(We will be building our programs on networks that will not actually cost any ether or money.)
+The three different

+**Types of Ethereum Networks:**

+1. Permissioned
+2. Private
+3. Public

+**Main Network**
+The main Ethereum network is a global public network that anyone can use.
+It can be accessed using an account, and anyone can deploy their solutions and smart contacts.
+Deploying and using this main network incurs a cost in terms of gas.
+The main netwrok is a public chain that is accesible over the internet and anyone can connect to it and acces both data and transactions stored in it.

+**Test Network**

+Test networks are intended to help with oboarding adoption of Ethereum blockchains and testing facilities on this chain.
+This network has a different ledger and storage than the main network and us completely free of cost.
+This is because test ethers can be generated using faucets and used on these networks.
+There are multiple different test networks,

+**1. Ropsten**

+Originally named **Morden** this is the the most widely used test networks that uses PoW (Proof of Work) consensus methods for generating blocks.
+This network can be used with the `--testnet` option available in Geth.

+**2. Rinkeby**

+**3. Kovan**

+**4. Goerli**

+**Private Network**

+**Consortium Network**

 #### IV. `Hello World`

+- Ethereum network
+- Intsalling and Configuring Geth
+- Creating a private network
+- Intsalling ganache-cli
+- Installing the solidity compiler
+- Installing the web3 framework
+- Installing and working with MetaMask